clintcolding/clintcolding.github.io/_posts/2017-07-07-managining-godaddy-dns-with-powershell-part-1.md

 - Method: Specifies the method used for the web request.
 (Get, Post, Put, etc)
 - Headers: Specifies the headers of the web request.
 Enter a hash table or dictionary.

-To authenticate against the API I had to insert the key/secret into the headers using a [hashtable](https://technet.microsoft.com/en-us/library/ee692803.aspx):
+To authenticate against the API I inserted the key/secret into the headers using a [hashtable](https://technet.microsoft.com/en-us/library/ee692803.aspx):

 ~~~ powershell
 $apiKey = '2s7Yn1f2dW_W5KJhWbGwuLhyW4Xdvgb2c'